 Goals, Objectives and Actions

-Goal D Provide cost-effective educational facilities suitable for supporting quality education for Norwich students.
+Goal D Provide cost-effective affordable educational facilities suitable for supporting quality education for Norwich students.

 Objective D.1 Monitor population changes closely and thoroughly investigate available options on an ongoing basis to allow the community time to react to future needs for both the Norwich and Dresden School District schools.